Meeco/docs/guides/api-guides/wallet/add-credentials.md

 }
 ```

 Once stored, a credential can be listed and retrieved with `GET /wallets/{walletId}/credentials`, presented to a verifier, or removed.
-See [Manage Credentials](manage-credentials.md).
+See [Credentials](../credentials/README.md).